Wet Wet Wet

-Wet Wet Wet are a Scottish soft rock band formed in 1982.
-They had a number of hits on the UK charts and around the world in the 1980s and 1990s, becoming best known for their 1994 cover of the Troggs' 1960s hit "Love Is All Around", which was used on the soundtrack to the film Four Weddings and a Funeral.
-The song was an international success, and spent 15 weeks at the top of the UK singles chart.
+Wet Wet Wet are a Scottish soft rock band formed in 1982 in Clydebank by Marti Pellow (lead vocals), Graeme Clark (bass), Graeme Duffin (guitar) and Tommy Cunningham (drums).
+The bands debut album, Popped In Souled Out (1987) spawned four successful singles, including "Wishing I Was Lucky" and "Angel Eyes (Home and Away)", with the album peaking atop the albums charts in the United Kingdom, selling 1.5 million copies and earning a 5x Platinum certification from the British Phonographic Industry (BPI).

+The lead single from their fourth album, Picture This (1995), "Love Is All Around", topped the singles charts in the United Kingdom, Australia, Denmark, Iceland, Sweden and their native Scotland.
+Spending a total of fifteen consecutive weeks at number one on the UK Singles Charts, it became one of the longest chart reigns of all time in the United Kingdom, where it sold over 1.9 million copies.
+The band dissolved in 1997 following the release of their fifth album, 10.
+The band reformed in 2004 with the original members, and released their fifth album, Timeless in 2007.

 The band is currently composed of founding member Graeme Clark (bass, vocals) and lead vocalist Kevin Simm, who replaced founding member Marti Pellow in 2018 after he left during the previous year.
 Graeme Duffin (lead guitar, vocals) has also been with the band as a touring musician since 1983.
 The band were named Best British Newcomer at the 1988 Brit Awards.

 History

 Formation and early years: 1982–1987

 The quartet formed at Clydebank High School in Clydebank, Scotland, in 1982, under the name Vortex Motion, mostly playing covers of the Clash and Magazine.
 "It was either crime, the dole, football, or music — and we chose music," said Tommy Cunningham.
 The original line-up consisted of Neil Mitchell (keyboards), Tommy Cunningham (drums), Graeme Clark (bass), Mark McLachlan (a.k.a.
 Marti Pellow) (vocals) and Lindsey McCauley (guitar).

 "At the time it was Duran Duran, Talk Talk – double-barrelled names; we just added on another to confuse people.
 And we would look outside and see the rain coming down.
 It did seem quite relevant to Glasgow."